rentruewang/mind/entertainment/compute.md

 In a PvP game, you naturally do not have access to your opponent's mind, therefore by definition no information is global or certain.
 Even in a zero sum game, opponent's computation power is not infinite.

-Positional warfare like advance wars still can have strategic play, where players decide where to fight and how to counter opponent.
+Positional warfare like advance wars still can have strategic play, where players decide where to fight and unit type how to counter opponent.

 Global information, like how to spend money in a turn based 4x game, can still be highly tactical (low level), for example optimize spending when dealing with a timing attack (e.g. opponent's threat will materialize in 3 turns, 1st turn let's be maximally greedy so once the threat can be dealt with, you are in better position).